 Close variants are any misspelling, similarities and singular or plural form of your keyword.

 4. It is common to use a negative keyword list across campaigns, as you might not want your ads to be triggered for all your campaigns.
 However, in case of a bidded keywords being shared across campaigns or ad groups, there is a chance of it resulting in keyword cannibalization and hence affecting the performance of your campaign.

 5. Using exact match type negative keywords just restricts your ad for that keyword only and hence you might end up creating a pretty exhaustive negative keyword list.
 It is thus preferred to use either broad or phrase match as your negative keyword match type since it will block your ad from getting displayed for a wider range of search queries.
 On the other hand, the recent change of rewording and reordering introduced in Exact Match Type has made it less restrictive in nature for bidded keywords.

 6. With the keywords you enter into an auction with competitors bidding for the same keyword and incur a certain bidding cost when a conversion action is completed or click is received (depending on the bidding strategy chosen by you.
 However, with negative keyword no such action steps are taken.

 Finding Negative Keywords for your account

 Shortlisting negative keywords for larger accounts can become a time-taking task, plus the manual efforts put can sometimes result in errors.
 To control an erroneous action and to save the time being spent in scanning the search terms report for negative keywords, advertisers could try an automated negative keywords discovery tool that can save tons of time and effort for the PPC Manager.
-Not to mention, this will also save the wasted ad spend on AdWords.
+Not to mention, this will also save the wasted ad spend on Google Ads.